-Note: On the DWL-6600AP and DWL-8600AP, the QoS settings apply to both radios, but the traffic for each radio is queued independently.
+Note: The QoS settings apply to both radios, but the traffic for each radio is queued independently.

-To set up queues for QoS, click the QoS tab under the Services heading and configure settings as described in the table below.
+To set up queues for QoS, click the QoS tab under the Services heading and configure settings as described in Table 33 on page 73.